phalcon-orphanage/docs-app/4.0/en/tutorial-rest.md

 * `PUT` to update data
 * `DELETE` to delete data

 > **NOTE**: This is just a sample application.
 It lacks a lot of features such as authentication, authorization, sanitization of input and error management to name a few.
 Please use it as a building block for your application, or as a tutorial to understand how you can build a REST API with Phalcon.
-You can also have a look at the [rest-api](rest-api) project.
+You can also have a look at the [rest-api][rest-api] project.
 {: .alert .alert-warning }

 ## Methods